Taut foliations, left-orders, and pseudo-Anosov mapping tori

-We may similarly define a \emph{generalized leaf} of $\F^u$. \plabel{fix:dummy}The concatenation of two prongs $P_1$ and $P_2$ of $\F^s \cap \Sigmapunc$ incident with the same singularity $q$ formally requires an extra dummy point since $q$ itself is not a point in $\Mpunc$.
+We may similarly define a \emph{generalized leaf} of $\F^u$. \plabel{fix:dummy}The concatenation of two prongs $P_1$ and $P_2$ of $\F^u \cap \Sigmapunc$\plabel{fix2:20} incident with the same singularity $q$ formally requires an extra dummy point since $q$ itself is not a point in $\Mpunc$.
 We usually call the dummy point $q^*$ so that the generalized leaf is $P_1 \cup \set{q^*} \cup P_2$.
-If there is more than one generalized leaf in play, we will use $q^{**}, q^{***}$, etc. to denote their dummy points.
+If there is more than one generalized leaf in play, we will use $q^{**}, q^{***}$, etc to denote their dummy points.

-A point on a prong of $\F^u\cap \Sigmapunc$ is contained in exactly two generalized leaves, but it would be better if each point were contained in exactly one generalized leaf.
-Thus, we will formally double each point $p$ on a prong $P$ of $\F^u\cap \Sigmapunc$ into two points $p_{\xleft}$ and $p_{\xright}$.
+A point on a prong of $\F^u$ is contained in exactly two generalized leaves, but it would be better if each point were contained in exactly one generalized leaf.
+Thus, we will formally double each point $p$ on a prong $P$ of $\F^u$ into two points $p_{\xleft}$ and $p_{\xright}$.
 The points $p_{\xleft}$ and $p_{\xright}$ should be regarded as points in $\Mpunc$ infinitesimally perturbed to the west and east of $P$ respectively.
-Let $Z$ be the resulting (non-Hausdorff, in fact non-$T_0$) space containing a pair of topologically indistinguishable points for each point on a prong of $\F^u$.
-In $Z$, each point is contained in exactly one generalized leaf.
-One can construct a path in $Z$ from $p_{\xleft}$ to $p_{\xright}$ whose image is the two point set $\set{p_{\xleft}, p_{\xright}}$; such a path should be regarded as an infinitesimal path in $\Mpunc$ crossing $P$ from $p_{\xleft}$ to $p_{\xright}$.
+Let $Z$ be the space obtained from $\Mpunc$ by doubling each point on a prong of $\F^u$.
+The open sets of the topology on $Z$ are the pullbacks of open sets in $\Mpunc$ under the obvious projection.
+Note that $Z$ is not Hausdorff and not even $T_0$ because for any point $p$ on a prong, $p_{\xleft}$ and $p_{\xright}$ are not topologically distinguishable.\plabel{fix2:21} In $Z$, each point is contained in exactly one generalized leaf of $\F^u$.
+One can construct a path in $Z$ from $p_{\xleft}$ to $p_{\xright}$ whose image is the two point set $\set{p_{\xleft}, p_{\xright}}$; such a path should be interpreted as an infinitesimal path in $\Mpunc$ crossing $P$ from $p_{\xleft}$ to $p_{\xright}$.
+As a consequence, $Z$ is path connected.\plabel{fix5:5}